Menggala: History

 Tome Pires was one of the first Europeans to take record of the area, and recorded Tulang Bawang in his Suma Oriental as part of the land of Sekampung, mentioning its trade with Sunda.
 Despite a lack of decisive physical evidence, the center of Tulang Bawang was estimated to be about 20 km away from modern Menggala by Dutch historian J.W.
 Naarding.

-According to local folklore, Menggala had been a trading center upstream the Tulang Bawang River for merchants coming from various regions in the Maritime Silk Road such as Canton, Gujarat and Persia, with a tale recording an incident when a hostile Chinese fleet was destroyed by the local armies.
-Menak Ngegulung Sakti and Menak Sengaji, the two commanders, became folk heroes.

 As Islam spread across Nusantara, the area remained an important center of trade, and later traded also with the Banten Sultanate which took control of it around 1530.
 Pepper was produced in the area, which drew the spice-seeking VOC.
 The Dutch newcomers established a fortress in the area around 1668, making their first foothold in what is today Lampung.
 These powers, in addition to that of the Palembang Sultanate had significant influences in the region.

 Following the annexation of Lampung by Herman Willem Daendels in 1808, Menggala remained a busy inland trading port, with a shipping company being established there.
 Hajj from Palembang would act as middlemen in the pepper trade, trading in both local produce and imported merchandise through mainly sailing ships and native sailboats.
 The pepper would then be shipped abroad or moved to Telukbetung (today Bandar Lampung) first.
 This trading activity gave Menggala a nickname Paris van Lampung.
 However, following the construction of a railroad in which Telukbetung acted as its southern terminus, Menggala's importance diminished.
 By the early twentieth century, Menggala was described as being a ghost town, although it had a population of 14,000 by 1930 (8 of which are Europeans) compared to 8,976 in 1912.
 Menggala's Great Mosque of Kibang, the oldest mosque in Lampung, was rebuilt in 1830 following its demolishing due to a redesign of the town.
 As part of the Lampung Residency, Menggala was made a capital of Tulang Bawang Afdeeling in 1857.

 During the Second World War, the Imperial Japanese Army took over the town as part of the larger campaign in Sumatra which involved an invasion of oil-rich Palembang.
 Following the independence of Indonesia, Menggala became capital of Tulang Bawang although its initial clan-based (marga) administration remained until 1952 when it was replaced by a more secular administration, titled kepala negeri.
 The modern position of Camat/subdistrict chief was put into place in 1972.